British capture of Tobruk: Fortifications

+Additionally, if sub-sector C was lost, elements of the LXIV Replacements Battalion and XXXI Libyan Coastal Battalion would man the Wadi Auda between Point 71 and the sea.
+Otherwise, these elements would defend the coast.

-Sub-sectors A and B were defended by a battalion each from the 70th Infantry Regiment, while Blackshirt Battalion "Volontari della Libia" (Libyan Volunteers) manned sub-sector C. Behind the first line of defence were five strong points manned by the III Battalion, 70th Infantry Regiment which doubled as the reserve unit for the three battalions in the first line.
-The commander of the 69th Infantry Regiment received the reserves Pitassi Mannella could muster, an understrength tank company with seven M11/39s and two ad hoc formations, consisting of one Bersaglieri Motorcycle company, one infantry company, one machine gun platoon, an anti-tank platoon and an anti-aircraft section each.
+The commander of the 69th Infantry Regiment received the mobile reserves Pitassi Mannella could muster, an understrength tank company with seven M11/39s and two ad hoc formations, consisting of one Bersaglieri Motorcycle company, one infantry company, one machine gun platoon, an anti-tank platoon and an anti-aircraft section each.
 In front of the strong points 18 km of anti-tank ditch was cleared out, 7,000 tripwire mines and 16,000 pressure mines laid.
 To make up for the lack of anti-tank mines Pitassi Mannella had 2,200 12 kg bombs and 800 15 kg bombs, left behind by the Regia Aeronautica (Royal Italian Air Force), buried upright in the desert, in the hope that a British tank passing over them would trigger the impact fuze.